Tarun Suresh

 [Paper][PDF][Code]

-We introduce a scalable Branch-and-Bound-based verifier RABBit for precisely verifying hyperproperties such as monotonicity and fairness defined over multiple executions of Deep Neural Networks.
+We introduce a GPU-accelerated, Branch-and-Bound-based verifier RABBit for formally verifying hyperproperties, such as ensembles, conformal prediction, and robustness, defined over multiple executions of Deep Neural Networks.
+RABBit improves neural network verified accuracy by 8% over state-of-the-art verifiers within the same compute budget.

 Tamper-Resistant Safeguards for Open-Weight LLMs